JRMurr/JRMurr.github.io/content/blog/zig-chess/making-a-chess-engine-in-zig.md

 This is definitely one of those issues that if I wrote more C/C++ I would have seen right away so I wont fault zig in this case too much.
 I hope in future versions simple cases like this could be caught by lints or something like that.

 I don't think zig needs lifetimes but I hope simple stuff like this could be caught.

+## Allocators

+Zig's choice to never allocator without you knowing is really nice.
+Any function that would allocate needs to take in an allocator as a param.
+This allows you to decide what kind of allocator you might want.
+Maybe you can use an arena, or maybe just a fixed buffer you allocated on the stack.

+I used them very heavily in the beginning but as I had to pass them around more and more it got me to question if I really needed it.
+Eventually in many spots I realized I don't really need to the dynamic allocations and slowly swapped them out with things like bounded arrays or fixed buffers.

+In other langs I probably would have realized the same things but the fact that it was staring me in the face made me think about it sooner.

 ## Comptime